 First snow, freshman year, wet snow.
 Young men go out to throw snowballs at each other.
 As a New Englander, this is not my first wet snow, and I start rolling snowballs of a size to build with.
 Someone wants to start a fort.
-When a wall gets to a certain size, I demonstrate how you can use an arch with snow balls of a certain wetness and size.
+When a wall gets to a certain size, I demonstrate how you can make an arch with snow balls of a certain wetness and size.

 A red-haired fellow directed the build of a very decent likeness of the gothic cathedral at Chartres.
-The front facade with my arch got a lot of detail, as impressive a work in snow as I have ever seen, but there were flying buttresses and all the named parts.
-One spire taller than the other.
+The front facade with my arch got a lot of detail, as impressive a work in snow as I have ever seen, with flying buttresses and all the named parts.
+One spire was taller than the other.
 Genuine 13th Century Gothic architecture among the wannabe gothic of Yale.

 – Mark Zanger